SakulFlee/Orbital/docs/src/concepts/entity.md

 - "Slow" means, that the update function gets called roughly every second.
 Note, that lag can happen.
 Say we have lag for 5s, this function doesn't get called 5x times but _once_ with a delta time of 5s.
 - A entity may at most contain everything about **itself**.
 - Entity interop isn't supported (atm and maybe never?)
+- A entity configuration is ONCE requested after adding the entity.
+Changing this configuration after spawning **is not possible** unless de-spawning and re-spawning the entity

 ## One-Shot Entity